CrossCloudGuru/CrossCloudGuru.github.io/_pages/about.md

 ### [Blog]

 CrossCloud.Guru is a personal blog about everything cloud computing maintained by Marco Tijbout.
-The articles have a primary focuses from the computing infrastructure up and the everyday tasks of a Solution Architect or DevOps Engineer working with cloud technologies.
-The primary goal of this blog is to share the knowledge gained learned from noumerous engagements he worked on.
+The articles have a primary focuses from the computing infrastructure up to the cloud and the everyday tasks of a Solution Architect or DevOps Engineer working with cloud technologies.
+The primary goal of this blog is to share the knowledge learned from working noumerous engagements.

 ### [Author]